Wojciech Kostrzewa: Professional career

 In 1989–1991, Wojciech Kostrzewa served as an economic advisor to the Polish Finance Minister, Leszek Balcerowicz.
-In 1990–1995, he was the CEO of the Polish Development Bank (Polski Bank Rozwoju).
-In 1996, he became deputy CEO, and in 1998 President and CEO of BRE Bank (today's mBank), where he worked until 2004.
+In 1990–1995, he was the President of the Management Board of Polski Bank Rozwoju.
+In 1996, he became Deputy President of the Management Board, and in 1998 President of the Management Board of BRE Bank (today's mBank), where he worked until 2004.
 In 2002–2004, he was also the regional director of Commerzbank, responsible for its operations in Central and Eastern Europe.
 At that time, he was reported to be the only Pole who occupied a high managerial position at a foreign private bank.
-In 2005–2018, he was the President and CEO of ITI Group and long-term chairman of the supervisory board of TVN, one of the biggest Polish private TV broadcasters in the period of his presidency.
+In 2005–2018, he was the President of the Management Board of ITI Group and long-term chairman of the supervisory board of TVN, one of the biggest Polish private TV broadcasters in the period of his presidency.
 He was also co-founder and co-owner of Quedex Bitcoin Derivatives Exchange licensed by the Gibraltar Financial Services Commission (GFSC).

-In 2018–2024, he was CEO of the Polish-British fintech company Billon, a FCA and PFSA registered e-money institution, which develops a technology to store and transfer regulated currencies and other data based on a proprietary blockchain.
+In 2018–2024, he was President of the Management Board of the Polish-British fintech company Billon, a FCA and PFSA registered e-money institution, which develops a technology to store and transfer regulated currencies and other data based on a proprietary blockchain.
 In 2024–2025, he served as the company's chairman.
 Currently, Wojciech Kostrzewa is also member of the board of directors of the Swiss railway rolling stock manufacturer Stadler Rail (since 2012), member of supervisory boards of the Ergo Hestia insurance group's companies (since 2017), owner and chairman of the Pascal Publishing House.
 In 2020–2023, he was member of the supervisory board of the Polish branch of Canal+.
 In 2025, he became president of the supervisory board of Alior Bank.

 He was one of the founders and in 2004–2007 president of the German-Polish Chamber of Commerce and Industry.
 In 2007–2020, he served as vice president of the Polish Confederation Lewiatan (Konfederacja Lewiatan), a Polish nationwide employers' organization, where he currently serves as member of the General Council.
-In 2015, he was elected vice president, and in 2019 president of the Polish Business Roundtable (Polska Rada Biznesu), organization of owners and CEOs of largest companies in Poland.
+In 2015, he was elected vice president, and in 2019 president of the Polish Business Roundtable (Polska Rada Biznesu), organization of owners and Presidents of the Management Board of largest companies in Poland.
 In 2021, he was re-elected to serve his second term.
 In 2023, he began his third term.